 Whenever you consider making an employee redundant, you need to follow the correct procedure.
-This means keeping them informed throughout the process, as required by the UK employment law.
+This means keeping employees informed throughout the entire process, as required by UK employment law.
 To do this, you need to issue a redundancy letter at every stage of the process.

 Writing such a document doesn’t come easy, particularly when mistakes could lead to an employment tribunal claim.
-Omissions could fuel workplace tensions and cause them to escalate.
+Omissions could fuel workplace tensions and cause issues to escalate.

-In this article, we will discuss the most essential aspects of a redundancy letter from the employer in the UK.
+In this article, we will discuss the most important aspects of a redundancy letter from an employer's perspective in the UK.

 When to use a redundancy letter

-Termination of employment is never an easy aspect to deal with, both for employer and employee.
+Termination of employment is never an easy aspect to deal with, both for the employer and the employee.

 Remember to communicate about it on a need-to-know basis, in one initial meeting with all employees at risk of redundancy.
-Later, you will hold individual meetings to discuss the selection criteria with each person involved.
+Later, you will hold an individual consultation meeting to discuss the selection criteria with each person involved.

-Both verbal and written communication are key to a seamless redundancy process.
+Both verbal and written communications are key to a seamless redundancy process.
 Sending out letters after talking to your staff members shows that you care, and that you follow due process.